eloj/radix-sorting/README.md

 You could easily extend this code to work with 16-bit values, but if you try to push much further the drawbacks of this counting sort become fairly obvious; you need a location to store the count for each unique integer.
 For 8- and 16-bit numbers this would amount to `2^8*4`=1KiB and `2^16*4`=256KiB of memory.
-For 32-bit integers, it'd require `2^32*4`=16GiB of memory.
+For 32-bit integers, it'd require `2^32*4`=16GiB of memory[^footcntsize].
 Multiply by two if you need 64- instead of 32-bit counters.

 Again, we're only sorting an array of integers, nothing more.
+It's not immediately obvious how we could use this to sort records with multiple pieces of data.

-As the wikipedia page explains, it's really the maximum difference of the keys involved that matters.
+[^footcntsize]: As the wikipedia page explains, it's really the maximum difference of the keys involved that matters.
   Some implementations can be seen scanning the input data to determine and allocate just enough entries to fit either `max(key) + 1`, or tighter, `max(key) - min(key) + 1` keys.
 However, unless you do this because you allocate memory on each sort call and just want to save some, you will most likely have to consider what to do if the input range is too wide to handle, which is not a good position to be in.
 In practice you would _never_ want to fail on some inputs, which makes that type of implementation not very useful.

 As presented, this sort is _in-place_, but since it's not moving any elements, it doesn't really make sense to think of it as being _stable_ or  _unstable_.